Parent/Child Swim Lessons

 Polliwog Class (ages 6+)

-This class is for beginner swimmers that cannot swim without a flotation device in water that is over their head.
+This class is for beginner swimmers that cannot swim without a flotation device in water that is over their headhave little or no formal training.
 This class is also for those children that are fearful of water.

 Guppy Class (ages 6+)

 This class is for intermediate swimmers that can swim independently in water over their heads without a flotation device, put their faces in the water and blow bubbles.
-Instructors will begin teaching the freestyle and backstroke.
+Instructors will begin teaching a variety of swim strokes, including freestyle, backstroke, sidestroke, elementary backstroke and breaststroke.

 Minnow Class (ages 6+)

-This class is for the advanced swimmer that knows how to do the freestyle and backstroke one length of the lap pool and tread water
+This class is for the advanced swimmer that knows how to do the freestyle, and backstroke and sidestroke one length of the lap pool and tread water efficiently.
+Instructors will continue to teach breaststroke, sidestroke and elementary backstroke in this level.

 Teen Swim Lessons